Summer 2026

 Specialty Camps & Field Trips: Fees for specialty camps and field trips are SEPARATE from the general summer membership.

-Camp Schedule & Registration: The 2025 camp schedule will be released during the last week of March.
-Camp registration begins on May 2nd.
+Camp Schedule & Registration: The 2026 camp schedule will be released the end of April.
+Camp registration begins on May 4th.
 You do not need a summer membership to attend our camps; however, field trips are only available to summer members.

 We will continue to update members via text, Facebook, email and this website with Club information.